innovationfordevelopment/Lischa-Mobile/README.md

 ODK Collect is designed to work out of touch with a cellular network / Wi-Fi during the data collection effort.
 Once back in the network coverage, the completed forms can be copied out of the device or sent to a server (you control) for analysis.

-ODK Aggregate is a free server.
-ODK Collect can use ODK Aggregate to download the form definitions and receive completed forms.
-ODK Aggregate can generate CSV files or publish data in Google Spreadsheets, Google Fusion Tables and elsewhere.
-There is a robust user community and many companies that can provide assistance to organizations deploying surveys based on ODK.
+Lischa Mobile uses Lischa Aggregate to download the form definitions and receive completed forms.

-Go to https://opendatakit.org for more information.
+To know more about ODK Collect go to https://opendatakit.org for more information.